Bulosan Center Personnel

-Director: Robyn Rodriguez Rodriguez is an Associate Professor in the Department of Asian American Studies at UC Davis.
-She earned her Ph.D. in Sociology in 2005 UC, Berkeley.
-Dr. Rodriguez publishes extensively on the topic of Filipino migration and has worked as an activist and advocate for Philippine and Filipino immigrant concerns over the past fifteen years.
+Robyn Rodriguez is a Professor and Chair of the Department of Asian American Studies at UC Davis.
+She earned her Ph.D. in Sociology in 2005 at UC Berkeley.
+Dr. Rodriguez is an award-winning, internationally recognized expert on Filipino migration and publishes extensively on the topic.
+Moreover, she has worked as an activist and advocate for Philippine and Filipino immigrant concerns for over twenty years.

 Wayne Jopanda earned his bachelor’s degree from UC Berkeley's Ethnic Studies Department and is currently a PhD student at UC Davis’ Cultural Studies PhD program.
 He is a 2013 Public Policy and International Affairs Fellow, and a 2014-2015 Haas Scholars Research Fellow, where he began his research on the lived experiences of Overseas Filipino Workers (OFWs) and Filipino labor trafficking.
 Wayne served as the founding Co-Chairman of the Washington, DC chapter of Migrante, a Filipino grassroots organization fighting for the rights, protection, and welfare of OFWs around the world.

 Director of Archives and Public History (Pro-Bono)